-7.10 Uncleared bank items

-- 7.10.1 As It is rare for a deposit to not have cleared though the bank these notes set out how to account for cheques that are uncleared over the year end. (any uncleared deposit work in a similar way, but these are unusual). - 7.10.2 At the year end the bank statement balance is reconciled to the accounts book balance by the cheques(s) sent out but not yet presented by payee to their bank.
-If you are using the Surrey spreadsheet bank reconciliation feature these appear automatically in the cell F63 by "less cheques written but not cleared". - 7.10.3 These cheques do not get entered in the next year accounts when they clear the bank or they are accounted for twice. - 7.10.4 When you start the new year's accounts sheet bank balance entered in cell C73 "Balance brought forward (a) bank" is always the reconciled bank balance for last year accounts, not the statement balance if you had uncleared cheques.
+- 7.10 Uncleared bank items - 7.10.1 As it is rare for a deposit to not have cleared though the bank these notes set out how to account for cheques that are uncleared over the year end (any uncleared deposit work in a similar way). - 7.10.2 At the year end the bank statement balance is reconciled to the accounts book balance by the cheques(s) sent out but not yet presented by payee to their bank.
+If you are using the Surrey spreadsheet bank reconciliation feature these appear automatically in the cell F63 by "less cheques written but not cleared". - 7.10.3 These cheques DO NOT get entered into the next year accounts when they clear the bank or they are accounted for twice. - 7.10.4 When you start the new year's accounts sheet the bank balance is entered in cell C73 "Balance brought forward (a) bank" is always the reconciled bank balance for last year accounts, not the statement balance if you had uncleared cheques.
 Cell F65 "less uncleared cheques from last year" is used to record the cheques uncleared at the start of the year.
 The bank statement balance then shows correctly on the spreadsheet. - 7.10.5 When an old cheque is presented the amount is deducted from the value in cell F65.
 The bank statement balance on the receipt and payments pages will move as you amend this cell. - 7.10.6 If you want to write off a cheque as it will not be presented it is best to enter it as a negative item in the payments sheet, probably as the last item of the year.
 Use the same column as the original payment was recorded in.
-If you are happier a cancelled cheque can be recorded under other income on the receipts sheet.
+If you are happier not to use negative figures a cancelled cheque can be recorded under other income on the receipts sheet.
 The amount of the cancelled cheque is removed from cell F65 at the same time. - 7.10.7 If you have replaced an old cheque, then record the new cheque as usual.
-On the line below this write off the old cheque as in 7.10.6 above. - 7.10.8 If a previous year cheque still has not cleared by the end of a second year it is recommended it is written off as it is unlikely to clear.
+On the line below this write off the old cheque as in 7.10.6 above. - 7.10.8 If a previous year's cheque still has not cleared by the end of a second year it is recommended it is written off as it is unlikely to clear.
 Cell F65 should therefore be nil by the time the annual accounts are prepared. - 7.10.9 The items making up C on one set of accounts should always be the same ones used in B in the next set.
-One of the most common reasons when they are not is that last years unpresented cheques are incorrectly treated.
+One of the most common reasons when they are not is that last years unpresented cheques are incorrectly treated. - 7.11.
+Deposit accounts - 7.11.1 A WI can have a deposit account at the bank.
+The spreadsheet is not set up for easily recoding transfer between accounts.
+If your WI regularly makes transfers to/from deposit you can request the long spreadsheet from the SFWI office, which had extra bank accounts set up.